Best Books for Quitting Smoking

 The Hybrid Approach (Recommended)

-Here is what I recommend to most people who are open to reading: read Allen Carr’s book for the psychological reframing, then use Polito or Spitzer as reference material for specific challenges during your quit.
-If you also want to use NRT or medication (which the clinical evidence supports), do so regardless of what any book tells you.
-The cognitive insights from these books combine well with pharmacological support — despite what the authors claim, the approaches are not mutually exclusive.
+Read Allen Carr’s book for the psychological reframing, then use Polito or Spitzer as reference material for specific challenges during your quit.
+If you also want to use NRT or medication, which the clinical evidence strongly supports, do so regardless of what any book tells you.
+The cognitive insights from these books combine well with pharmacological support.
+Despite what the authors claim, the approaches are not mutually exclusive.

 A Note on Books vs. Evidence-Based Treatment

-If you are a heavy smoker, have significant physical dependence, or have tried to quit multiple times without success, please also speak with your healthcare provider about medication options.
+If you are a heavy smoker, have significant physical dependence, or have tried to quit multiple times without success, speak with your healthcare provider about stop smoking medication options.
 A book can change how you think about smoking.
 Medication can change how your brain responds to the absence of nicotine.
-Using both is not a compromise — it is a strategy.
+Using both is not a compromise.
+It is a strategy.